 Castlefield, Mary Thompson

-2 to 3 days/nights - Our base to Dunham, Lymm, Grappenhall, Stockton Heath - rural walks, country pubs like the Axe and Cleaver in Dunham or the Swan With Two Nicks.
+3 days/nights - Our base to Dunham, Lymm, Grappenhall, Stockton Heath - rural walks, country pubs like the Axe and Cleaver in Dunham or the Swan With Two Nicks.
 More pubs and restaurants in Lymm where you can also pick up supplies from the bakery, butcher and a general grocery shop.
+You get to travel over the Manchester Ship Canal via the Barton Swing Aqueduct.
 A relaxing and varied cruise and especially good for total beginners (no locks).

 3 days/nights – Our base to Appley Bridge in Lancashire - it's you that gets to stop the traffic and operate the lift bridge at Plank Lane (locks and lift bridge).

 5 days/nights - Our base to Anderton Boat Lift Bridge (Northwich) and back (locks and tunnels).
 Take the Anderton Boat Lift onto the River Weaver and spend more days exploring the river.

 6 to 7 days - Our base to Middlewich Junction where the Bridgewater canal meets the Trent and Mersey canal (locks and tunnels).

 9 to 11 days/nights - Our base to Liverpool - if you have always fancied a trip to Liverpool then arriving by narrowboat has to be one of the most unique ways to visit (locks, assisted locks and tunnels).
 You must book passage through the assisted locks and book your mooring in Salthouse Dock so a bit of planning is needed.